 What happened in 2017 caused a lot of pain.
 I often listen to shy allusions to these traumatic events.
 Everyone has large wounds that are still bleeding...

 It’s true that for several months I’ve been able to travel the roads without problem, meeting people who smile from their thatched houses and tell me about their daily lives.
-They say that despite the difficulties, at least, “there is security” and that each community in the area “goes round in peace”.
+They say that despite the difficulties, at least, “there is security” and that each community in the area “goes about in peace”.

 Memories of 2017